simotek/LittleGPTracker/docs/wiki/What-is-LittleGPTracker.md

   - pingpong will start at "start" and bounce the loop between loop start and loop end.
   - oscillator is a special mode where the loop selection (from loop start to loop end) is taken as oscillator data and automatically tuned.
 Experiment with different settings, do not forget 'root note' is your friend to tune the oscillator back in a useful range
   - looper sync will automatically tune a loop so that it plays exactly 16 bars.
 Use the root note to play twice faster/slower
-  - slicer will cut the sample into "slices" amount of samples, mapped from C-2 up to amount of slices
+  - slicer will cut the sample into "slices" amount of samples, mapped from C-2 (the lowest possible note) up to amount of slices.
+Example: slices == 4 will give you four slices mapped to C-2, C#-2, D-2, D#-2
 - **start:** start point of the sample regardless of if loop is enabled; in hex
 - **loop Start:** start point of the sample when loop is enabled; in hex
 - **loop End:** end point of the sample; in hex.
 You can play samples backwards by setting the end value lower than the start!